mnazneen20/fmchallenge_calculator-app/README.md

 # fmchallenge_calculator-app

-This is a solution for the frontend mentor challenge [https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29/hub/calculator-app-lThDuUNsUc]
+This is a solution for the frontend mentor challenge Calculator app [https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29]
 - I used HTML CSS and JavaScript to implement the design
 - It has 3 different themes
 - It saves the last set theme to the browser as prefered theme and opens up with the preferred theme when reloaded.